-- 8.1 From officers' assessment of the situation, informed by engagement with external audit and external lawyers, and the recent announcement of the Council's potential equal pay liability, it is clear that an end-to-end job evaluation process plays a pivotal role in the resolution of the equal pay issues facing the Council. - 8.2 An approach will be needed that meets the required criteria and provide the Council with a proven, objective, and consistent job evaluation methodology or methodologies that can deliver all original programme objectives, end-to-end, to achieve an implementation date of no later than 1 April 2025. - 8.3 Given the concerns outlined (at section 7 above) about the current programme and the need to meet the key objectives it has been essential to review a number of methodologies. - 8.4 The City Council and our recognised Trade Union partners have been engaged in consultation since January 2023 with the aim of reaching agreement on a job evaluation methodology that both meets the April 2025 deadline and provides a robust pay equity solution which protects the Council from future equal pay claims The Unions have adopted a positive and co-operative approach to discussions over a Gauge WME option and share our commitment to delivering a new and equitable pay and grading system by the crucial April 2025 deadline. - 8.5 It became apparent early on that application of the current programme (Option 1 below), that is the full NJC Gauge system would not meet the deadline of April
+- 8.1 From officers' assessment of the situation, informed by engagement with external audit and external lawyers, and the recent announcement of the Council's potential equal pay liability, it is clear that an end-to-end job evaluation process plays a pivotal role in the resolution of the equal pay issues facing the Council. - 8.2 An approach will be needed that meets the required criteria and provides the Council with a proven, objective, and consistent job evaluation methodology or methodologies that can deliver all original programme objectives, end-to-end, to achieve an implementation date of no later than 1 April 2025. - 8.3 Given the concerns outlined (at section 7 above) about the current programme and the need to meet the key objectives it has been essential to review a number of methodologies. - 8.4 The City Council and our recognised Trade Union partners have been engaged in consultation since January 2023 with the aim of reaching agreement on a job evaluation methodology that both meets the April 2025 deadline and provides a robust pay equity solution which protects the Council from future equal pay claims.
+The Unions have adopted a positive and co-operative approach to discussions over a Gauge WME option and share our commitment to delivering a new and equitable pay and grading system by the crucial April 2025 deadline. - 8.5 It became apparent early on that application of the current programme (Option 1 below), that is the full NJC Gauge system would not meet the deadline of April 2025.

-2025.
 In addition, given our unique and challenging history of equal pay claims and previous unsuccessful equal pay studies, there is a risk of inequity in assessments caused by role enrichment.
-We also note paragraph 4.3, in which the Council may terminate any process and explore an alternative methodology should it become apparent the deadline cannot be met.
+We also note paragraph 4.3, in which the Council may terminate any process and explore an alternative methodology should it become apparent the deadline cannot be met. - 8.6 There are four options for a PES to be considered by the Committee: - 8.6.1 Option 1: Use the current approach of NJC Gauge system in full (the current programme).
+(NB: as referenced in para 1.3 this option is further discounted due to the Best Value assessment) - 8.6.2 Option 2: Use an adapted version of NJC Gauge in co-operation with West Midlands Employers ("WME"), Version A ("WME Gauge A").

-- 8.6 There are four options for a PES to be considered by the Committee: - 8.6.1 Option 1: Use the current approach of NJC Gauge system in full (the current programme). - 8.6.2 Option 2: Use an adapted version of NJC Gauge in co-operation with West Midlands Employers ("WME"), Version A ("WME Gauge A"). - 8.6.3 Option 3: Use an alternative adapted version of NJC Gauge in co-operation with West Midlands Employers, Version B ("WME Gauge B"). - 8.6.4 Option 4: Outsource job evaluation to a third-party specialist supplier.
+- 8.6.3 Option 3: Use an alternative adapted version of NJC Gauge in co-operation with West Midlands Employers, Version B ("WME Gauge B").
+(NB: as referenced in para 1.3 this option is no longer proposed for the Committee's consideration) - 8.6.4 Option 4: Outsource job evaluation to a third-party specialist supplier.